 The aviation industry has been significantly impacted by the disruption and travel restrictions resulting from the COVID-19 pandemic.
-With a huge portion of the global fleet of passenger aircraft sitting idle and airlines, lessors, airports and support businesses facing a drop in revenues, we look at the steps businesses can take to survive and adapt.
+With a huge portion of the global fleet of passenger aircraft still sitting idle, the beginning of large-scale public vaccination programmes and airlinelaunched testing is a source of optimism among airlines, lessors, airports and support businesses.